samer955/kafka-example/README.md

-# kafka-example
+# Kafka message exchange
-Write and Read messages published in topics using Kafka
+Write and Read messages published in topics using Kafka.

 Start both programs:

-In the producer shell write messages.
+Start first the docker compose file with `docker compose up`.
+Kafka will be running on localhost:9092

-In the consumer shell read messages.
+Start the consumer which will be listening for incoming messages.

+Start the producer -> Write messages in the console.
+The messages will be published in the topic and can be read in the consumer console.